 - Grades 7 and 8 students with a GPA of 3.5 or higher are welcome to complete an application and return it by the designated deadline.
-Please be reminded: When submitting an application for consideration, it does not a guarantee of admittance to NJHS.
-A team of teachers and administrators will evaluate the applications. - These applications are assessed for Leadership (offices held in clubs and activities), Service (volunteer time, without pay, to help others), Character (student disciplinary records and teacher letters of recommendation), and Scholarship (GPA of 3.5 or higher). - Students selected to the NJHS must maintain a 3.5 GPA (checks are made at the end of each Nine Week Grading Period).
+Please be reminded: When submitting an application for consideration, it is not a guarantee of admittance to NJHS.
+A Faculty Council will evaluate the applications. - These applications are assessed for Leadership (offices held in clubs and activities), Service (volunteer time, without pay, to help others), Character (student disciplinary records and teacher letters of recommendation), Scholarship (GPA of 3.5 or higher) and Citizenship. - Students selected to the NJHS must maintain a 3.5 GPA (checks are made at the end of each Nine Week Grading Period).
 Students are also expected to sustain the high qualities/pillars that comprise the National Junior Honor Society.